mgsloan/mgsloan-site/posts/deck-desk/post.md

 ![view of laptop screen while reclining in the sun ](./images/lounging-pov.jpg)

+The screen may look hard to read here, but that's just due to the camera adjusting to the overall brightness of the scene.
+Our eyes have much dynamic range than phone cameras, so the screen was quite visible to human eyes.
+I wouldn't recommend photo editing like this, but it's perfectly suitable for text centric activities like programming, emailing, reading, etc.

 ## Working with Sun: Environmental Shade

 For longer computing sessions, it's advisable to be in the shade.
 A